awl4114awl/NCL-TEAM-GAME-SCORE-CARD-AND-CERT/README.md

     It includes the game scouting report, detailed scorecards for various cybersecurity challenges, and a certificate of participation.

-    Also includes my national rank, performance score, accuracy, and completion rates across different modules such as Cryptography, Enumeration & Exploitation, Forensics, Log Analysis, Network Traffic Analysis, Open Source Intelligence, Password Cracking, Scanning & Reconnaissance, and Web Application Exploitation.
+    Also includes my team's national rank, performance score, accuracy, and completion rates across different modules such as Cryptography, Enumeration & Exploitation, Forensics, Log Analysis, Network Traffic Analysis, Open Source Intelligence, Password Cracking, Scanning & Reconnaissance, and Web Application Exploitation.